Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 While the main test files are in the integration directory, there are some supporting files.
 The `fixtures` directory contains files used to mock data.
 This can be text files, JSON, images, etc.

-The `commands.js` file
-allow you to program Cypress commands.
+The `commands.js` file allow you to program Cypress commands.
 Actions that require multiple steps and might be done often can be grouped together under a single command to prevent repetition, for example the action of logging into the Submitty site is a command.
 You can also write plain JavaScript functions in this file and import them using ES6 module syntax.

 The `support/index.js` file instructs Cypress which files to include with every test, you most likely won't need to touch this file.

 The `plugins/index.js` allows you to extend Cypress's default behavior.
 You can read more about them [here](https://docs.cypress.io/guides/tooling/plugins-guide.html#Use-Cases).

-The top level `cypress.json` is the global configuration used.
+The top level `cypress.config.ts` is the global configuration used.

 ### Test Structure